-This is a Blog is intended to be personal to some extend, expressing author’s point of view while accepting constructive criticism.
-Here you can find discussions and opinions about new and old technologies, programming and programmers, C#, ASP, Crystal Reports and SQL Server, some personal experiences and other things in life… If you feel that it contradicts your view on the subject, sorry… but you are welcome to comment - I am enjoying a good conversation.
+This blog is intended to be personal to some extent, expressing the author’s point of view while accepting constructive criticism.
+Here you can find discussions and opinions about new and old technologies, programming and programmers, PHP, C#, ASP, Crystal Reports, Maria DB, and SQL Server, some personal experiences, and other things in life… If you feel that it contradicts your view on the subject, sorry… but you are welcome to comment – I am enjoying a good conversation.

 For the most part I am using my blog as a notepad, writing small articles on things which are brought to my attention, asked more then once and which would otherwise require additional research again and again.
 Technology is changing rapidly and so does information available.
 You would often find that something which is still widely used become obsolete from the stand point of technology authors and bloggers.
 We just move on to a next one.

 You may not find much of the bleeding edge stuff here since there are enough information around.
 Writing is not what I do for living and I am not trying to compete for number of posts.